GerritCodeReview/homepage/docs/Scaling.md

 installations have had serious "Failed to dispatch" errors which lead to 100%CPU and filled up logs, requiring a server reboot to recover.
 This can triggered by long running RPCs building causing the http queue to be used.
-One way to workaround this issue is to set http.maxqueued = 0.
+One way to workaround this issue is to set httpd.maxQueued = 0.
 Alternatively, you can use [Tomcat] (https://gerrit-review.googlesource.com/#/c/35010/6/Documentation/install-tomcat.txt) instead to replace Jetty.